flysolomac/project4/Readme(STEPS).txt

-I reduced the size of a majority of the files involved with the website.
+I reduced the size of a majority of the files involved with the website by using compression tool.
 I also added async tags to the Javascript links to remove render block.
 The CSS was inlined into the HTMl along with some Javascript.
+Within the Main.js I removed all the comments so the file will load faster and minified the functions so the browser can process them quickly.

 Resources Used:
 Used to reduce HTML size: